Supported tags and respective

 This image is part of a set of images to create your DB2 environment:

 - db2-install: Downloads and installs DB2

 +-----------------+ | 3) db2-sample | <-- Sample database (db2sampl) +-----------------+ | 2) db2-db2inst1 | <-- Default instance created (db2inst1:50000) +-----------------+ | 1) db2-install | <-- DB2 Express-C installed +-----------------+

 This image creates a DB2 instance based on the scripts that prepares the environment in the previous image.
 It uses the

-angoca/db2-instance image that prepares the environment to create instances.
+angoca/db2-install image that install Db2 and prepares the environment to create instances.